Skip to main content

 Note

-1. Except for modules of specific content, the medium of instruction for the programme is English and may be supplemented with Chinese, as when and where required.
+1. Except for modules of specific content, the medium of instruction for the programme is English.

 2. Students may be required to attend classes on other VTC campuses.
 VTC reserves the right to cancel any programme, revise programme title, content or change the offering institute(s) / campus(es) / class venue(s) if circumstances so warrant.

-7. Upon completion of the food hygiene and safety module, students may sit for the “Level 2 Award in Food Safety and Hygiene” examination offered by the Royal Society for Public Heath (RSPH), UK at their own expense.
+8. Upon completion of the food hygiene and safety module, students may sit for the “Level 2 Award in Food Safety and Hygiene” examination offered by the Royal Society for Public Health (RSPH), UK at their own expense.
 Successful candidates will be awarded a certificate.

 Curriculum